TayalAditya/CareerAutofillAI/README.md

 - **User Interface**:
   - Web dashboard (React/Vite)
   - Browser extension for seamless form filling
-  - CLI for batch processing

 ## Notes

-✅ LLMs were used during development for code generation and architecture design.
+LLMs were used during development for code generation and architecture design.
 All interaction logs are included in the deliverables.

 ## Deliverables